 Belief #2: “My customers won’t know to buy this way”

 Debunked: Don’t knock it ‘till you try it.
-From airline tickets to hotel rooms and sports tickets, customers are used to paying a different price depending on when they purchase, the date they want to travel or visit and the popularity of that date.
+From airline tickets to hotel rooms and sports tickets, customers are used to paying a different price depending on when they purchase, the date they want to travel or visit, and the popularity of that date.
 While we’ve heard this concern many times, our partners are often surprised to discover that customers are actually used to buying this way, and their experiences with purchasing in other industries make adoption seamless.
 More importantly, part of a successful implementation of dynamic pricing for pre-sales is clear customer communication.
 If customers are regularly and clearly told that the price they pay varies day to day, and to always “buy in advance and save” if they want the best value, they quickly adapt to dynamic pricing as the norm.
-Communication and messaging of dynamic pricing strategies through your marketing, email and site experience is something our team can help with during the implementation process.
+Communication and messaging of dynamic pricing strategies through your marketing, email, and website experience is something our team can help with during the implementation process.

 Belief #3: “My customers might be upset if they paid a different price from someone else”